Cloudhouse Compatibility Container Frequently Asked Questions

-Unlimited apps per unique user per year or per unique machine per year.
-Per Server based pricing for server based applications.
+- Unlimited apps per unique user per year, or per unique machine per year.

 How do you monitor usage?

-Containers can report usage data over HTTPS, or via local file share and uploaded to Cloudhouse on a monthly basis.
+Containers can report usage data over HTTPS, or via local file share and uploaded to Cloudhouse monthly.

 What applications can you package for 32 and 64-bit operating systems?